Top 10 Do’s and Don’ts at the Workplace

 7. Don’t miss deadlines without valid reasons

-It is one thing to have a valid reason and miss out on a deadline a few times, but when you make it a habit of missing a deadline always, it would not go well with your superiors.
+It is one thing to have a valid reason and miss out on a deadline a few times, but when you always miss a deadline, it will not go well with your superiors.
 You are considered as a person who does not know how to manage your time and does not value other people’s time and effort.
 Hence, always plan out your work priorities and deliver the work within a deadline.

 8. Don’t misuse employers resources

 Using your employer’s resources for downloading movies or surfing the internet for things that are not related to work may result in losing your job.
 It is better safe than sorry, so review your company’s IT policies and ensure that your computer has nothing that you want to hide from someone.
-Also, if companies provide you with vehicles to run errands, use this only for that specific purpose and do not misuse any of the resources of the employers.
-It also may seem tempting to use a company’s phone to call relatives or friends, but it is better to avoid these practices in the workplace.
+Also, if companies provide you with vehicles to run errands, use this only for that specific purpose and do not misuse any of the employers' resources.
+It also may seem tempting to use a company’s phone to call relatives or friends, but avoiding these workplace practices is better.

 9. Don’t always complain